 Caption: More than 80% of the world’s tsunamis were caused by earthquakes and over 70% of these were observed in the Pacific where large earthquakes occur as tectonic plates are subducted along the Pacific Ring of Fire.
 Top: Epicentre of all tsunamigenic earthquakes tsunamis in all ocean basins.
 Middle: Locations of earthquakes, volcanic eruptions, and landslides generating tsunamis that caused damage or casualties locally.
 Although the majority of tsunamis that were observed more than 1,000 km away (teletsunamis) were generated by earthquakes in the Pacific, teletsunamis have also caused damage and casualties in the Indian and Atlantic oceans.
 Bottom: Source locations of teletsunamis generated by earthquakes or volcanic eruptions causing damage or casualties.
 These data are based on historical records.
 Source: NCEI / WDS-Geophysics

-- tables
+- tables (ITIC will provide Excel files of tables for updating)

 page 9 left (regional/local deaths since 1980)